About Us

 Without water we can't stay here

 A recent journal article, Survey of Rainwater Catchment Use and Practices on Hawai’i Island (Donohue, Aug 2017), provides some relevant data.
-In this study, outreach was made to rural Hawai’i Island communities on rainwater catchment best practices, and explored household uses associated with these systems via a survey of 110 individuals.
-Nearly 90% (N=96) of all survey respondents used harvested rainwater as a potable water source or for bathing, and only 66% of those systems were reasonably expected to produce safe drinking water.
+In this study, outreach was made to rural Hawai’i Island communities on rainwater catchment.
+Explored was best practices, and household uses associated with these systems via a survey of 110 individuals.
+Nearly 90% (N=96) of all surveyed respondents used harvested rainwater as a potable water source for bathing, and only 66% of those systems were reasonably expected to produce safe drinking water.
 Referring back to the 60,000 people estimated to rely on this source of water in Hawai’i from eight years ago, it appears there is a lot more work to do to ensure the safety of our community.
 Uncle Tilo has provided assistance to many satisfied long-term customers for their rain harvesting practices with our simple monthly maintenance agreement.

 With the ongoing events of the volcanic eruptions and its impact on the air and rain, there is an increasing need, demand and desire to understand how to manage rainwater harvest systems for safe, usable, and drinkable water.
-We anticipate this need will not lessen anytime in the near future.
+We anticipate this need will not lessen anytime in the future.
 Access to safe, clean water opens up a world of possibilities for community development, and the health and wellness of the community in the long term.
 Without the most basic element of life, water, all other development efforts will ultimately fail.

 Solution

-Todd Lolla, aka Uncle Tilo, grew up in the Midwest and remembers harvesting rainwater on his family’s dairy farm thru the mid 1970’s.
+Todd Lolla, aka Uncle Tilo, grew up in the Midwest and remembers harvesting rainwater on his family’s dairy farm through the mid 1970’s.
 He is a graduate of the South Dakota School of Mines, with a BS in Geological Engineering, and excelled in his career in Arizona that combined both consulting and contractor skills.
 Some of his earliest projects while working for a civil engineering firm in Phoenix involved groundwater studies and the subsequent cleanup of fuel spills at gasoline stations.
 This eventually led him to becoming licensed as a well-driller in Arizona for the next ten years.
 His focus on groundwater issues moved him to later specialize in storm water management where he worked with state environmental agencies during most of the 1990’s to set standards for the protection of groundwater across the desert Southwest.

 Issue

 It was estimated that in 2010 as many as 60,000 people in the state of Hawai’i were dependent on rain catchment as their primary domestic water source, with the majority of those residing on the Big Island.
-The Island of Hawai’i, the largest and most southerly island in the Hawai’ian archipelago, is characterized by dynamic communities including rural and remote areas not served by municipal water.
+The Island of Hawai’i, the largest and most southerly island in the Hawaiian archipelago, is characterized by dynamic communities including rural and remote areas not served by municipal water.
 These communities rely on private or shared wells, water trucked from public spigots, or rain catchment for their water needs.
 Hawai’i’s population has increased steadily in recent years, and Hawai'i County reached a new milestone in 2017 when its population broke 200,000 according to U.S. Census estimates.
 These numbers reflect a 10% growth in population for the Big Island from the 2010 estimates referred to above.

 Opportunity